douymLab/mutpipe/reference/readme.md

 Prepare reference data used in mutpipe

-This is a help workflow to download reference data
+This is a help workflow to download all reference data for all workflows.

+Detail info recorded in `data/reference_mainfile.tsv`.

+For files that Tool and Link absenting should be already in `data` folder.

 # Quick Start